Notes on Theory of Distributed Systems: Formal version

-Another useful result from the Borowsky-Gafni-Afek paper is that the consensus number is not generally dependent on what assumptions we make about the initial state of the objects.
+Another useful result from the Borowsky~\etal paper~\cite{BorowskyGA1994} mentioned above is that the consensus number is not generally dependent on what assumptions we make about the initial state of the objects.
 Specifically, \cite[Lemma 3.2]{BorowskyGA1994} states that as long as there is some sequence of operations that takes an object from a fixed initial state to a desirable initial state for consensus, then we can safely assume that the object is in the desirable state.
 The core idea of the proof is that each process can initialize its own copy of the object and then announce that it is ready; each process will then participate in a sequence of consensus protocols using the objects that they observe are ready, with the output of each protocol used as the input to the next.
 Because the first object $S_i$ to be announced as initialized will be visible to all processes, they will all do consensus using $S_i$.
-Any subsequent protocols that may be used by only a subset of the processes will not change the common agreed output from the $S_i$ protocol.\footnote{The result in the paper is stated for a consensus protocol that uses a single copy of the object, but it generalizes in the obvious way to those that use multiple copies of the object.}
+Any subsequent protocols that may be used by only a subset of the processes will not change the common agreed output from the $S_i$ protocol.\footnote{The result in the paper is stated for a consensus protocol that uses a single copy of the object, but it generalizes in the obvious way to those that use multiple copies of the object.} This justifies our assumption that objects can be initialized to any desired value.